santigarcor/laratrust/docs/upgrade.rst

     - ``use Laratrust\LaratrustPermission`` to ``use Laratrust\Models\LaratrustPermission``;
     - ``use Laratrust\LaratrustTeam`` to ``use Laratrust\Models\LaratrustTeam``;

-6. If you use the ability method and pass coma separated roles or permissions, change them to a pipe separated string:
+6. If you use the ability method and you pass it comma separated roles or permissions, change them to a pipe separated string:

 .. code-block:: php